wolberine/docs/markdown/reference/dash/sdk.md

 ### Network

 The `Network` class is responsible for defining the networking interfaces of Hologram SDK.
 There are interfaces here that allow you to, for example, connect and disconnect from a network of your choice.
+You can access `hologram.network`, the `Network` instance from the instantiated Hologram interface.

 **Example:**